 Students planning to teach in the Elementary and Secondary levels or Special Education may begin preparation at Santiago Canyon College.
-The college offers programs of study which fulfill lower-division requirements for most university teacher credential programs, including an Associate in Arts in Elementary Teacher Education for Transfer (AAT).
-The AAT allows a student "guaranteed admission" to any CSU campus that declares it a similar degree.
-Currently 20 of the 23 CSU campuses accept the AAT.
+The college offers programs of study which fulfill lower-division requirements for most university teacher credential programs, including an Associate in Arts in Elementary Teacher Education for Transfer (AA-T).
+The AA-T allows a student "guaranteed admission" to any CSU campus that declares it a similar degree.
+Currently 20 of the 23 CSU campuses accept the AA-T.

-Students planning to teach at the elementary (K-6) level will need rigorous coursework in general education as they are expected to pass a subject matter competency exam in "multiple subjects".
+elementary (K-6) level will need rigorous coursework in general education as they are expected to pass a subject matter competency exam in "multiple subjects".
 The SCC AAT is designed to cover the majority of subjects needed for that expertise.

 certificate program(s).
 These certificates are "industry recognized" and can qualify students for state permits that allow them to work in After School programs, tutoring programs or as instructional aides.
 This employment will satisfy the prerequisite of "experience working with youth" that is required for admission to most credential programs.